sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 #### Apply your image

 1. Boot your reference PC into WinPE.
-2. Apply your Windows 10 in S mode image (Windows10S.wim) to the PC.
+2. Apply your Windows 10 S image (Windows10S.wim) to the PC.
 This will overwrite any existing Windows installations.

     ```
-    T:
-    cd Deployment
-    T:\Deployment\applyimage.bat T:\images\Windows10S.wim
+    T:\Deployment\Walkthrough-deploy.bat T:\images\Windows10S.wim
     ```

 ### Verify customizations